Welcome to the New England Academy of Dance,

-Miss Mary Lynn has been teaching at NEAD for over thirty years.
+Miss Mary Lynn has been teaching at NEAD for over forty years.
 Mary Lynn began her dance training as an adult at Ballet Etudes in Norwalk, CT in 1971.
 She later danced with Ballet Etudes Repertory Company and conducted her own classes, workshops, and performances for children and adults at the school.
-She also completed an intensive teacher training program.
-She teaches for the Connecticut Dance School in Southport, CT as well as at New England Academy of Dance.
-She is presently head of Elementary Dance Education for the Student and Children Divisions at NEAD.
+She also completed an intensive two-year teacher training program.
+In 2008, she started what is now our very popular adult dance program.
+Miss Mary Lynn is a certified Zumba instructor in levels 1 and 2, Zumba Toning, and Zumba Kids.
+She is presently head of Elementary Dance Education for the Primary and Pre-Primary Divisions at NEAD.

 Danielle began her early training at the Woodbury Ballet under the direction of Randyl Errica.
 After graduating high school she became a full scholarship trainee at the Joffrey Ballet School in NYC, where she performed works by Robert Joffrey, Gerald Arpino, Peter Pucci and Margo Sappington.
 After her time at Joffrey Ballet, Danielle became one of eight trainees chosen to perform with Arts Umbrella in Vancouver, Canada, and was also featured in Dance Spirit Magazine.
 Later, Danielle joined the New York Theatre Ballet— allowing her the opportunity to travel nationwide and perform works by esteemed choreographers Agnes DeMille, Keith Michael, Frederick Ashton, and Antony Tudor.
 She was also invited to join the original cast of Richard Alston’s “A Rugged Flourish” and was involved with the “Little Dot” project, which premiered at Dancespace.